 Radbod and Pepin found another way to make peace: arranging a marriage between their children.
 His daughter wedded Grimoald II, a son of Pepin and his wife, Plectrude, and Radbod apparently was willing to accept his daughter’s baptism.
 We don’t know if that union between two people taught to hate each other was happy.
 Considering what happened next, I have my doubts.

-See English Historical Fiction Authors on March 24 to find out what happened and the difficult choice facing Willibrord, later a saint known as the Apostle of the Frisian.
+See “Willibrord: A Saint Enmeshed in Politics” to find out what happened and the difficult choice facing Willibrord, later a saint known as the Apostle of the Frisian.

 The Carolingians: A Family who Forged Europe, Pierre Riché, translated by Michael Idomir Allen

 Early Carolingian Warfare: Prelude to Empire, Bernard S. Bachrach